-Unless you are only playing in larger pubs or night clubs where most equipment is provided, you will definitely need an amplifier and speakers.
-Without this no one is going to hear your music!
-Often mobile DJs and pub bands will use speakers with built-in amplifiers (active speakers).
-This will save you the hassle of carrying a separate amplifier everywhere you play, but tends to be more expensive.
+Unless you are only playing in larger pubs or night clubs where most equipment is provided, you will also need an amplifier and speakers - often mobile DJs and pub bands will use speakers with built-in amplifiers known as active speakers - these save you the hassle of carrying a separate amplifier everywhere you play, but tend to be more expensive.
 When starting out, the auxiliary socket in the back of most stereos will give you a basic amplifier and speaker setup.